 In the complexities of modern healthcare, many professional groups have published definitions of patient safety.
-Over time, the definition has evolved to identify the components of patient safety and quality care in the 21st century.
-Modern ideals of patient safety are centered on the conceptual components of quality rather than the measured indicators and outcomes of the past.
-The Institute of Medicine provides that, “quality care is safe, effective, patient centered, timely, efficient, and equitable.”3 The foundational concept of patient safety is the base upon which all other aspects of quality care are centered.
+Over time, the definition has evolved to identify the components of appropriate patient care and safety in the 21st century.
+Modern ideals of patient safety focus upon the overall quality of care rather than the quantified indicators and outcomes of the past.
+The Institute of Medicine provides that, “quality care is safe, effective, patient centered, timely, efficient, and equitable.”4 The concept of patient safety as the primary focus is the foundation on which modern, quality patient care is centered.

 There are a number of ways in which naturopathic doctors can positively support patient safety in the contemporary medical setting: